Academic Policies for Class Enrollment

 - Appeal the policy for your situation.
 Complete the paper Appeal for Extension of Time to Satisfy UDWPE Requirement or the Online UDWPE Policy Appeal Form.

 Graduate students must satisfy the UDWPE requirement in order to attain classified status and before completing 12 units in their formal program unless they passed it previously as an undergraduate.
-Please see the Graduate Policies for current students.
+Please see the Graduate Policies.

 Withdrawing is Your Responsibility!